bamchoh/umetower-command-replacer/README.md

 When he will public them, I update this README

 # customize
-You can use custom key instead of h/j/k/l/space by writing config.json
+You can use custom key instead of h/j/k/l/space by writing `config.json` Please save the file in current directory

 ```
 {